-What Is a BIM Coordinator?
+What is a BIM Coordinator?

-BIM Coordinators are tasks with managing projects related to the construction industry.
+BIM Coordinators are tasked with managing projects related to the construction industry.
 Their jobs typically involve developing strategies, coordinating 3D modeling, collaborating with Architects, Engineers, and Project Managers, and maintaining communication among colleagues as well as clients.
 BIM Coordinators ensure that everyone involved on a project stays in lockstep with responsibilities for creating, managing, and coordinating 3D modeling from the planning stages through completing construction.

-BIM Coordinators have to make sure that proposed concepts are viable for construction projects by thoroughly analyzing designs to make sure that they are not only aesthetically pleasing but structurally sound as well as compliant with local codes and zoning regulation through applying BIM processing.
-BIM Coordinators’ responsibilities include assuring the geometry of a design revealed through 3D modeling for examining shapes, lines, and points within design for determining structural integrity.
+BIM Coordinators have to make sure that proposed concepts are viable for construction projects by thoroughly analyzing designs to ensure they are not only aesthetically pleasing but structurally sound and compliant with local codes and zoning regulations through applying BIM processing.
+BIM Coordinators’ responsibilities include assuring the geometry of a design revealed through 3D modeling for examining shapes, lines, and points within the design to determine structural integrity.

 Once a plan goes forward, BIM Coordinators are responsible for supervising 2D and 3D modeling involved with construction projects related to architectural design and engineering.
-This requires working with Architects, Engineers, and Project Managers for overseeing modeling with an emphasis on structural design and MEP engineering.
+This requires working with Architects, Engineers, and Project Managers to oversee modeling with an emphasis on structural design and MEP engineering.

 BIM Coordinators have several responsibilities associated with turning design concepts into reality for industries like construction and manufacturing.
-BIM Coordinators help with bringing various parties together on projects that include overseeing modeling and structural analysis along with communicating with colleagues and clients on status as well as keeping an eye out for potential issues through clash detection.
+BIM Coordinators help bring various parties together on projects that include overseeing modeling and structural analysis along with communicating with colleagues and clients on status as well as keeping an eye out for potential issues through clash detection.

 Hard Skills for BIM Coordinators